facebook/react/docs/tips/10-props-in-getInitialState-as-anti-pattern.md

 >
 > This isn't really a React-specific tip, as such anti-patterns often occur in code in general; in this case, React simply points them out more clearly.

-Using props, passed down from parent, to generate state in `getInitialState` often leads to duplication of "source of truth", i.e. where the real data is (see [denormalization](http://en.wikipedia.org/wiki/Denormalization)).
+Using props, passed down from parent, to generate state in `getInitialState` often leads to duplication of "source of truth", i.e. where the real data is.
 Whenever possible, compute values on-the-fly to ensure that they don't get out of sync later on and cause maintenance trouble.
-Javascript is plently fast for most use cases.

-Bad example:
+**Bad example:**

 ```js
 /** @jsx React.DOM */